10 Air Conditioning Mistakes to Avoid

 For most homes in warm climates, air conditioning uses more electricity than any other use — up to 70 percent of a summer electric bill, according to some estimates.
 However, there are ways for most people to reduce this load by changing their air conditioning habits.
-Here are the biggest air conditioning mistakes people make, and how to reduce usage and electric bills.
+Here are the biggest air conditioning mistakes people make, and how to correct them to reduce usage and electric bills.
 If you try these tips and don’t see a reduction in energy spend on AC, find an air conditioning contractor near you.

 Mistake No. 1: Buying Too Big an Air Conditioner

 Bigger isn’t always better.
-Many people are inclined to get a bigger air conditioner, assuming it will make the home colder faster.
+Many homeowners are inclined to get a bigger air conditioner, assuming it will make the home colder faster.
 However, an oversized air conditioner won’t generate uniform temperatures or reduce humidity.
 It will also run inefficiently by cycling on and off quickly.
 Of course, a unit may also be too small to properly cool the space.
-To properly size a new air conditioner, start with this Consumer Reports worksheet.
+To properly size a new air conditioning system, start with this Consumer Reports worksheet.

 Mistake No. 2: Putting the Air Conditioner in a Hot Spot